 I have always had an interest in writing and story – this led me to York University for my English Literature Bachelors degree.
-Having achieved a 2:1 at undergrad at York I looked up and down the country for what seemed the best MA to specialise in Creative Writing and specifically to combine my interests in Theatre and Literature.
+Having achieved a 2:1 I looked up and down the country for what seemed the best MA to specialise in Creative Writing and specifically to combine my interests in Theatre and Literature.
 I have been working alongside my Postgraduate degree, both in the summers and during term time.
-I have experience working in conservation and hospitality – in the Scottish Highlands – and retail, catering and administration where I currently live in Derbyshire.
 I currently work part-time at a charity combating rural isolation difficulties.
 This is all crammed in alongside part time study at Leeds, writing and semi-professional theatre productions.

 Why I chose Leeds?